1968 Warriors

 In Week 4 at Mojave, it was again the Mike Douglas show as the flashy quarterback rushed for 107 yards and passed for 83 yards (11 for 13 passing).
 The 25-0 shutout of the Mustangs gave the Warriors a perfect 4-0 record.

 In Week 5, the Warriors played host to the Boron Bobcats on a beautiful Saturday afternoon.
-Some say the Warriors got caught up in the Homecoming activities, others say the Warriors were looking ahead to the Week 8 showdown with the Bishop Broncos.
-Whatever it was, the Warriors came out flat, and were crushed in front of the overflow hometown crowd, 34-0.
+Some say the Warriors got caught up in the Homecoming activities, others say the Warriors were looking ahead to the Week 8 showdown with the rival Bishop Broncos.
+Whatever it was, the Warriors came out flat, and were crushed in front of an overflow, standing room only crowd, 34-0.
 Douglas did not complete a pass all afternoon, and the ground game was held to less than 100 yards.

 In Week 6, the Warriors rebounded at Edwards AFB to defeat Desert High, 21-13.
 Manuel Avila rushed for 110 yards and Rick Gary picked up 60 yards.

-In Week 7, the Warriors defeated Rosamond 26-21.
+In Week 7, in another close contest, the Warriors defeated Rosamond 26-21.
 Douglas completed 7 of 14 passes for 130 yards.
 He rushed for 81 yards and scored all three of the Warrior touchdowns.

 One of the big stories of the 1968 season was that the Bishop Broncos 'jinx' was finally over!
-In Week 8, the green and white dominated the Broncos, 26-6, ending a drought in which Tehachapi had lost eight straight games, and 11 of the last 12, to the Broncos.
-In fact, until this game, it had been SIX years since the Warriors had scored a touchdown against Bishop.
+In Week 8, the green and white soundly defeated the Broncos, 26-6, ending a drought in which Tehachapi had lost eight straight games, and 11 of the last 12.
+In fact, until this game, it had been six years since the Warriors had scored a touchdown against Bishop.

 In Week 9, the Warriors put the finishing touches on a co-championship season by blanking Lone Pine, 27-0.
-Rick Gary had 73 yards rushing, Mike Douglas had 46 yards, and Manuel Avila had 42 yards in a balanced offensive attack.
+Rick Gary had 73 yards rushing, Mike Douglas had 46 yards, scored 2 TD's, and Manuel Avila had 42 yards in a balanced offensive attack.
+Russ Ary returned an Eagle fumble 35 yards for a TD and John Valdez hauled in a Douglas 25 yard pass for the other TD.

 In CIF play, the Warriors defeated Morro Bay in the opening round, 14-13, before a large hometown crowd.
-In this well played, tense game, Tehachapi again used a balanced offense to oulast the Pirates.
-Douglas completed 6 of 10 passes for 52 yards, and rushed for 28 yards.
-Avila had 64 yards and Gary had 29 yards and 1 TD.
+In this well played, tense game, a Warrior lineman proved to be the difference maker.
+Larry Morphis intercepted a Pirate screen pass and raced 55 yards to paydirt.
+Morphis also blocked a Pirate PAT kick attempt to preserve the one point victory.
+Tehachapi again used a balanced offense to oulast the Pirates.
+Douglas completed 6 of 10 passes for 52 yards, and rushed for 28 yards; Avila had 64 yards; and Gary had 29 yards, scoring the other Warrior TD.
+Tom Dineley booted both PAT attempts.

 The Warriors hit the road for a long road trip to Needles for the second round of CIF play.
-While the Warriors played great on defense, their normally reliable offense could not get untracked against Needles.
+While the Warriors played great on defense, their normally reliable offense could not get untracked against Needles, dropping a 14-0 game.
 Tehachapi finished with an overall record of 9-2 for the season.

-The 1968 team was led by 1st team All-DIL selections Tom Dinely (def. back), quarterback Mike Douglas, and Don Ward (def. end).
-Ward was also selected to the All-CIF team.
+The 1968 team was led by 1st team All-DIL selections Tom Dineley (def. back), quarterback Mike Douglas, and Don Ward (def. end).
+Ward was also selected to the All-CIF Southern Section team.
 Quarterback Mike Douglas and Ward were named the Most Valuable Players of the 1968 team.

 Warrior runner Randy Redelsperger (#49) runs for big yardage